 No Remission From Symptoms

 As your son or daughter has increasing amounts of unsuccessful treatments using medication, the chance of going into remission from symptoms can decrease.
-TMS treatment can help your teen or young adult return to normal functioning and overcome difficult mental health challenges where other treatment options have failed.
+TMS treatment may help your adolescent, teen, or young adult return to normal functioning and overcome difficult mental health challenges where other treatment options have failed.

 • 3